 Director James Barksdale could be a chairman candidate, Jindel said.
 Barksdale previously worked for FedEx Express and later was CEO of Netscape Communications Corp.

 “Whoever takes over is going to have pretty big expectations from the financial community,” Brandon Oglenski, a New York-based analyst with Barclays Plc, said in an interview.

-“When you’re making long-term investments, which is definitely what Fred does, the short-term consequences can leave a lot of people on Wall Street upset,” said Oglenski, who rates FedEx (FDX) as overweight/positive, the equivalent of Ross’s buy recommendation.
+“When you’re making long-term investments, which is definitely what Fred does, the short-term consequences can leave a lot of people on Wall Street upset,” said Oglenski, who rates FedEx (FDX:US) as overweight/positive, the equivalent of Ross’s buy recommendation.
 “Over the long run you can be proven right.”

 He cited FedEx’s decision to branch into surface transportation with its 1998 purchase of Caliber System Inc., which later became FedEx Ground, now the highest-margin business in the company.

 A founder’s exit creates leadership-transition questions unique to young companies, said Clarke Murphy, CEO of executive search firm Russell Reynolds Associates.
 Not only must the board pick a new leader, directors must assess whether their historic direction still works, Murphy said.